 Constructive Dismissal | How to claim

-When this happens the employee's resignation is treated as an actual dismissal by the employer, so the employee can claim Unfair Dismissal.
+When this happens, the employee's resignation is treated as an actual dismissal by the employer so that the employee can claim Unfair Dismissal.
 The employer's actions must have amounted to a fundamental breach of contract between the employer and the employee.

 Examples of Constructive Dismissal can include:

 1. Not supporting managers in difficult work situations.

 2. Harassing or humiliating staff, particularly in front of other less senior staff.

 3. Victimising or targeting particular members of staff.

 4. Changing the employee's job content or terms without consultation.

 5. Making a significant change in the employee's job location at short notice.

 6. Falsely accusing an employee of misconduct such as theft or of being incapable of carrying out their job.